The Science Behind Managing SEO for YouTube

 Step Number 2: Making Your Own Video

-Videos on YouTube are very different from regular blog posts generally used for SEO – you can’t just use back links to rank your videos as you would for a blog posts.
+Videos on YouTube are very different from regular blog posts generally used for SEO – you can’t just use backlinks to rank your videos as you would for a blog post.

 YouTube uses what we call “User Experience Metrics” – different statistics, facts and figures that tell YouTube whether your viewers are finding your videos valuable or not.